th0ma5w/Twine_Fullscreen_YouTube/README.md

 ### fsyoutube_jump

 This macro takes an additional parameter, which is the number of seconds to jump forward into the video to begin playing.

+### fsyoutube_stop

+This macro takes no parameters.
+If used in a passage immediately following a passage with either of the above two video playing macros, it will stop the video and hide the player.

 # Something's wrong